Foreclosure Attorney in Westchester County

 and we have helped many of them find alternatives to foreclosure

 over the past 25 years.
-We can tie up a foreclosure proceeding for a long period of time.
-In
+We can tie up a foreclosure proceeding for a long period.
+In fact, at

-fact, at times we can convince a bank to accept a loan modification and
+times we can convince a bank to accept a loan modification and stop the

 Foreclosure Defense and Mortgage Modification in New York